 Disaster-related wastes derived from cleanup of disaster-impacted areas and discharged into regulated waste disposal facilities must be isolated, to the extent practicable, from areas of the facility that are not lined.

 Inert wastes derived from cleanup of disaster-impacted areas shall be separated and recycled when appropriate and practicable.
 Inert wastes that are suitable for reuse or recycling do not require permanent disposal at a classified waste management or disposal facility (i.e., permitted landfill).
-If not disposed, these materials do not need coverage under this General Order.
+If not disposed in a classified waste management or disposal facility, these materials do not need coverage under this General Order.

-Composite liner systems identified for permanent disposal of disaster-related waste must meet the liner requirements for discharges of municipal solid waste (MSW), pursuant to State Water Resources Control Board (State Water Board) Resolution No. 93-62, or engineered alternatives to those prescriptive standards, must satisfy minimum containment standards for Class III MSW landfills promulgated in State Water Resources Control Board regulations governing discharges of designated waste, pursuant to CCR, title 27, sections 20260 and 20310.
+Composite liner systems identified for permanent disposal of disaster-related solid waste must meet the liner requirements for discharges of municipal solid waste (MSW), pursuant to State Water Resources Control Board (State Water Board) Resolution No. 93-62, or engineered alternatives to those prescriptive standards, must satisfy minimum containment standards for Class III MSW landfills promulgated in State Water Resources Control Board regulations governing discharges of waste, pursuant to CCR, title 27, sections 20260 and 20310.

 Disposal of disaster-related wastes, to the extent practical, must not impede movement of leachate into a leachate collection and removal system (LCRS).